Why buy-to-let is so attractive in Germany

-You can deduct 2- 2.5 percent of the value of the building in addition to your mortgage interest and maintenance costs from your rental income before you pay income tax !
+You can deduct 2-2,5 % of the value of the building in addition to your mortgage interest and maintenance costs from your rental income before you pay income tax!

 Banks give you great terms: Interest rates and repayment terms are very similar to German self-use home buyers – these favorable conditions are not available to people that do not live or pay tax in Germany.

 As a result, investing in rental houses can be as attractive as buying one for your own use in Germany.
-The return on your the capital you invested investment (IRR) is under reasonable assumptions about 12% in the first 10-15 yers.
+The return on the capital you invested (IRR) is under reasonable assumptions about 12 % in the first 10-15 years.

-The assumptions are 95% Loan to Value ratio, a rental yield of 3%, annual rent and price gains of 3%, 11.5% purchase costs etc. Of course you run risk on the capital invested, but these are very attractive returns also compared to a stock based index where you have gross returns of 6-8 percent (net as low as 4.5 to 6%) and need long holding periods to avoid the risk of loss of capital.
+The assumptions are a 95 % Loan-to-Value Ratio, a rental yield of 3 %, annual rent and price gains of 3 %, 11,5% purchase costs, etc. Of course, you run the risk on the capital invested, but these are very attractive returns also compared to a stockbased index where you have gross returns of 6-8 % (net often as low as 4,5 to 6 %) and need long holding periods to avoid the risk of loss of capital.

-The total return for a relatively conservative appreciation of 3 percent is hence 4 to 5.5 percent.
+The total return for a relatively conservative appreciation of 3-5 % is hence up to 5 %.
 For more information on the increase in value, please see our detailed report on German house prices.

 This is of course a simplified calculation – our customers can get a detailed spreadsheet to calculate their returns and check the cash flows under different scenarios.
 The simple calculation above ignores:

-Purchase costs: They can range from 5.5 to 12.25 percent.
+Purchase costs: They can range from 5,5 to 12,25 %.
 They need to be amortized over the holding period.
-For example, a purchase fee of 5.5 percent reduces return by about 0.55 percent if the holding period is ten years.
+For example, a purchase fee of 5,5 percent reduces return by about 0,55 % if the holding period is ten years.